Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 4. You are the expert on your child

 You are your child’s biggest advocate, expert, and cheerleader.
 Throw yourself into understanding what the world is like for your child with ASD.
-A great way to do this is to participate in sessions with your RBT (Registered Behavior Technician).
+Participating in sessions with your RBT (Registered Behavior Technician) is a great way to do this.
 Ask questions, read blogs, and observe your child’s behavior patterns.

 Make sure to be an expert on you as well!
 Schedule time for self-care.
-The best way to help your child is to make sure you are also helping yourself.
+The best way to help your child is to ensure you are also helping yourself.

 5. Provide safety and structure

 Structure and consistency are helpful for children with ASD.
-Carefully explain things to your child before they happen, so nothing comes as a big surprise.
-Also, try to be mindful of the level of noise, light, and crowding at any event you attend.
-Believe it or not, you may learn to prevent your child from being triggered at any particular time.
+Carefully explain things to your child before they happen so nothing comes as a big surprise.
+Also, try to be mindful of the noise, light, and crowding level at any event you attend.
+Believe it or not, you may learn to prevent your child from being triggered at any time.

 6. Reward good behavior